enspiral/handbook/venture_agreement.md

 2. Venture Stewards posts the Venture Introduction to the Enspiral Members Loomio, and commence a “getting to know you” period.
 The recommended duration for this period is one month.
 3. Loomio proposal in the Members Loomio, following the requirements for a Quorum Decision, and if passed an invitation to join is extended to the venture.
 4. Venture accepts official invitation to join.
-5. Operations team facilitates signing of Venture MOU between Foundation Board and Venture representatives, and set up any financial contribution processing required.
+5. Operations team (via foundation@enspiral.com) facilitates signing of Venture MOU between Foundation Board and Venture representatives, and set up any financial contribution processing required.
 6. Venture Stewards ensure profile published in Enspiral Handbook.
 7. Venture Stewards ensure Logo and link added to Enspiral Website.
 8. Venture Stewards request an announcement in Enspiral News of the new venture joining, with a link to their Venture profile page.